Fingertech-Brasil/nbiobsp-native-web-extension/README.md

 ## Running the project

+Run `cmake -G "Unix Makefiles" -B native-app/build` to set generator and create the build folder where the generator output will go (only need to run once)

-To compile the cpp native app in vscode open the Command Palette with `Ctrl+Shift+P` and run `Tasks: Run Build Task` (requires a gcc compiler like mingw installed)
+To compile the cpp native app in vscode, open the Command Palette with `Ctrl+Shift+P` and run `Tasks: Run Build Task`

 For development, the native app needs to be added to regedit with the following command (replace placeholder path with absolute path to native app json on your machine):